http://physics.ohio-state.edu/he_theory/he_theory.html

 Any final theory of physics must incorporate a quantum theory of gravitation.
 Quantizing gravity has proved to be a difficult problem, but string theory has become established as a consistent theory of quantum gravity.
 String theory has a rich mathematical structure that is still being explored.
 A major effort at Ohio State is using string theory to explain the mysterious quantum properties of black holes.
 Another effort uses string theory to construct extensions of the Standard Model that go beyond quantum field theory.

-High Energy Theory faculty
+High Energy Physics Experiment

 PhD, University of Wisconsin, 1981